conversion pixel

 Certified Nursing Assistant (CNA)

-The certified nursing assistant is an entry-level role, the fastest way to enter the job market in the healthcare industry.
-It is also an accessible choice, and only a high school diploma or a GED is needed to qualify for the training program.
+The certified nursing assistant is an entry-level role that offers a fast way to enter the job market in the healthcare industry.
+It is also an accessible choice, and a high school diploma or a GED is all that is needed to qualify for the training program.
 You can enroll in a CNA preparatory program in community colleges, vocational schools, or healthcare facilities.

-Qualification requirements for nursing assistants differ by state, but, in general, you only need to complete the program and pass the final assessment.
-The CNA program curriculum includes theoretical instruction and clinicals, amounting to at least 75 hours of training for qualification.
+Qualification requirements for nursing assistants differ by state, but in general, you only need to complete the program and pass the final assessment.
+The CNA program curriculum includes both theoretical instruction and clinicals, totaling at least 75 hours of training for qualification.
 To get your certificate, you must also pass a specific CNA exam.

 Licensed Practical Nurse (LPN)

 It takes from 1 year to 16 months to become an LPN by completing a practical nursing (PN) program.
-You should expect classroom work as well as clinical practice.
+You can expect classes that include theoretical instruction, classroom work, and clinical practice.
 You can enroll in a PN diploma program in community colleges, vocational schools, or healthcare facilities, and online hybrid programs are also available.
 To get the license and become an LPN, you have to pass the NCLEX-PN exam.

 Licensed practical nurses provide primary care to patients and complete duties under the supervision of a registered nurse.
-According to BLS’ latest data, LPNs make an average of $55,860 annually or $26.86 per hour.
-As of 2022, 632,020 licensed practical nurses were working in the US.
+According to the latest data from the BLS, licensed practical nurses (LPNs) make an average annual salary of $63,540, or $30.55 per hour.
+According to the most recent workforce statistics, approximately 657,800 licensed practical nurses are working in the US, with 54,000 job openings annually, and a projected increase in the nursing pool of 16,900 by 2033.

 Find out more about current LPN salaries across US states and what you can expect based on where you reside.

-The PN Diploma Program at Nightingale College is designed to prepare learners for licensure in the most flexible way possible by combining fully online didactic instruction with on-ground supervised field experience.
-You can complete the accredited curriculum in as few as 12 months or 3 academic semesters.
+The PN Diploma Program at Nightingale College is designed to prepare learners for licensure in the most flexible way possible, combining fully online didactic instruction with on-ground supervised field experience.
+You can complete the accredited curriculum in as few as 12 months or three academic semesters.

 Start your nursing career with our PN Diploma Program.
 Send in your application today!